01mf02/jq-lang-spec/icfp.typ

 Having such semantics allows to determine whether certain behaviour of a jq implementation is accidental or intended.

-However, a formal specification of the behaviour of jq would be very verbose, because jq has many special cases whose merit is not apparent.
-Therefore, we have striven to create denotational semantics (@semantics) that closely resemble those of jq such that in most cases, their behaviour coincides, whereas they may differ in more exotic cases.
+We have striven to create denotational semantics (@semantics) that closely resemble those of jq such that in most common use cases, their behaviour coincides, whereas they may differ in more exotic cases.
 The goals for creating these semantics were, in descending order of importance:

 - Simplicity: The semantics should be easy to describe, understand, and implement.